mpigsley/keyforge-arena/README.md

 - [ ] Perform a card action outside of fighting/reaping
 - [ ] Handle individual card rules
 - [ ] Invoke action immediately on the client, check for validity when game is updated
-- [ ] Handle mavericks by showing another house on the card
+- [ ] Handle mavericks by showing another house on the card & maverick identifier
 - [ ] Automatically complete any old, uncompleted games
 - [ ] Game rejoin logic
 - [ ] Internationalization